 This callback is called when a monitored process exits.
-The drv_data is the data associated with the port for which the process is monitored (using driver_monitor_process [page 130]) and the monitor corresponds to the ErlDrvMonitor structure filled in when creating the monitor.
-The driver interface function driver_get_monitored_process [page 130] can be used to retrieve the process id of the exiting process as an ErlDrvTermData erl_driver(3) [page 116], [erl_ddll(3)], [erlang(3)], kernel(3)
+The drv_data is the data associated with the port for which the process is monitored (using driver_monitor_process [page 145]) and the monitor corresponds to the ErlDrvMonitor structure filled in when creating the monitor.
+The driver interface function driver_get_monitored_process [page 145] can be used to retrieve the process id of the exiting process as an ErlDrvTermData.